yusufhm/docker-udp-listener/README.md

 # mendhak/udp-listener

-Docker image that listens on UDP port 5005, outputs to log.
+Docker image that listens on a specified UDP port, outputs to container log.

 ### Start it

-By default, listens on port 5005
+By default, you can run it like this

     docker run -p 0.0.0.0:5005:5005 -p 0.0.0.0:5005:5005/udp --name udp-listener mendhak/udp-listener